 Types of Treatment

 Distinguishing the baby blues from more serious conditions such as postpartum depression and postpartum psychosis can be difficult for new moms and their families, so recognizing the signs early and contacting a health care provider is key to effective treatment.
-Consult a health care provider to discuss the different types of treatment for postpartum depression, such as counseling (talk therapy) or in some situations, antidepressant medications.
+Consult a health care provider to discuss the different types of treatment for postpartum depression, such as counseling or, in some situations, antidepressant medications.

 Finding Providers and Community

-Regular health check ups after childbirth are linked to decreased incidence of PPD.
-Although postpartum care in United States is often less of a priority compared to other countries, certain organizations offer online resources that can help women connect with support groups or locate providers who specialize in treatment.
-OWH lists several free resources:
+Regular health checkups after childbirth are linked to decreased incidence of PPD.
+Although postpartum care in the United States is often less of a priority compared to other countries, certain organizations offer online resources that can help women connect with support groups or locate providers who specialize in treatment.
+The Office on Women’s Health lists several free resources:

-- Postpartum Support International — a nonprofit dedicated to raising awareness “among public and professional communities about the emotional changes that women experience during pregnancy and postpartum” — offers multilingual chat and hotline (1-800-944-4773) resources.
+- Postpartum Support International, a nonprofit dedicated to raising awareness “among public and professional communities about the emotional changes that women experience during pregnancy and postpartum.”
+It offers multilingual chat and hotline (1-800-944-4773) resources.

-Preventative Measures and What To Do In a Crisis
+Preventive Measures and What to Do in a Crisis

-In addition to centering groups which offer support to pregnant women and new moms, breastfeeding is thought to have a protective effect against postpartum depression.
-Encourage latching early on and seek out the help of a local lactation consultant if breastfeeding becomes painful or unmanageable.
+In addition to groups that offer support to pregnant women and new moms, breastfeeding is thought to have a protective effect against postpartum depression.
+Encourage latching early on and seek out the help of a lactation consultant if breastfeeding becomes painful or unmanageable.

-The National Child & Maternal Health Education Program, part of the National Institute of Mental Health (NIMH), provides a series of emergency hotlines for those in crisis.
+The National Child & Maternal Health Education Program, part of the National Institute of Mental Health (NIMH), provides a series of mental health emergency hotlines for those in crisis.

 It’s important for women experiencing PPD to realize that they are not alone.
-If ignored, postpartum depression can last up to several years and may impact a mother’s ability to bond with and care for her child.
+If ignored, the condition can last up to several years and may affect a mother’s ability to bond with and care for her child, according to a study on PPD and mother-child bonding.
 Although PPD can be difficult to combat, with the right treatment, support network, and education, the prognosis is a good one, ensuring a bright future for mother and baby.

-Please note that this blog post is for informational purposes only.
+Please note this article is for informational purposes only.
 Individuals should consult their health care professionals before following any of the information provided.
-Nursing@Georgetown does not endorse any organizations or websites contained in this blog post.
+Nursing@Georgetown does not endorse any organizations or websites contained in this article.